wrfg/wrfg.org/content/shows/the-kalakuta-show.md

 - genre: house

 ---
 Welcome to the Kalakuta Show (Where Music is the Weapon of the Future): where we feature Funk, Jazz, Afrobeat, Rare Grooves, House and Broken beat from all over the diaspora from the past to the present.
 Visit [https://www.facebook.com/djausar](https://www.facebook.com/djausar "https://www.facebook.com/djausar") for show playlists.
+Hosted by DJ Ausar.